Q: Where does the Blue Ridge Parkway start and end?

 Q: Where can I get information and brochures about traveling on the Parkway?

 A: The Blue Ridge Parkway Association prints and provides these free of charge.
 The Blue Ridge Parkway Travel Planner and the Blue Ridge Parkway Map brochure are included in a free information packet.
-You can also request motorcycling information and brochures from a number of area tourism agencies and attractions by completing the form here or calling BRPA at 828-670-1924.
+You can also request motorcycling information and brochures from a number of area tourism agencies and attractions by completing the form here.

 Q: Can Parkway Rangers make an arrest or issue a citation?